Simple versus Optimal Contracts: Approximation Guarantees of Linear Contracts

-\paragraph{\pdnote{Tight approximation guarantee in number of actions.}} \pdnote{Our first pair of results provides tight bounds on the approximation guarantee of linear contracts, as parametrized by the number of actions $n$.}
+\pdnote{Our first pair of results provides tight bounds on the approximation guarantees of linear contracts, as parameterized by the number of actions $n$.}

-\begin{theorem} Consider a principal-agent setting $(A_n,\Omega_m)$ with $n$ actions and $N\le n$ linearly-implementable actions.
+\begin{theorem} Consider a principal-agent setting $(A_n,\Omega_m)$ with $n$ actions and $N\le n$ linearly implementable actions.
 Then the multiplicative loss in the principal's expected payoff from using a linear contract rather than an arbitrary one is at most $N$. \end{theorem}

-\begin{theorem} For every $n$ and $\varepsilon>0$, there is a principal-agent setting $(A_n,\Omega_m)$ with $n$ actions and $m = n$ outcomes, such that the multiplicative loss in the principal's expected payoff from using a linear contract rather than an arbitrary one is at least $n-\varepsilon$. \end{theorem}
+\begin{theorem} For every $n$ and $\varepsilon>0$, there is a principal-agent setting $(A_n,\Omega_m)$ with $n$ actions and $m = n$ outcomes for which MLRP holds, such that the multiplicative loss in the principal's expected payoff from using a linear contract rather than an arbitrary one is at least $n-\varepsilon$. \end{theorem}

-\paragraph{\pdnote{Tight approximation guarantee in range of expected rewards.}} Our second pair of results is parametrized by the range of the expected outcomes $\{R_i\}$ normalized such that $R_i \in [1,H)$ for all $a_i \in A_n$.
-Consider bucketing these actions by their expected outcomes into $\lceil\log H\rceil$ buckets with ranges $[1,2),[2,4),[4,8)$, etc. Let $K$ be the number of non-empty buckets.

-\begin{theorem} Consider a principal-agent setting $(A_n,\Omega_m)$ such that for every action $a\in A_n$, its expected outcome $R_a$ is $\in [1,H)$.
-The multiplicative loss in the principal's expected payoff from using a linear contract rather than an arbitrary one is at most $2K=O(\log H)$. \end{theorem}